Death of Marilyn Monroe: 2000s: John Miner, Matthew Smith

 The transcripts, which Miner sold to British author Matthew Smith, were therefore written several decades after he alleged to have listened to the tapes.
 Miner's claim that Monroe's housekeeper was in fact her nurse and administered her enemas on a regular basis is also not supported by evidence.
 Furthermore, Banner wrote that Miner had a personal obsession about enemas and practiced sadomasochism; she concluded that his theory about Monroe's death "represented his sexual interests" and was not based on evidence.

 Smith published the transcripts as part of his book Victim: The Secret Tapes of Marilyn Monroe (2003).
 He asserted that Monroe was murdered by the CIA due to her association with Robert F. Kennedy, as the agency wanted revenge for the Kennedys' handling of the Bay of Pigs Invasion.
 Smith had already written about the topic in his previous book, The Men Who Murdered Marilyn (1996).
 Noting that Smith included no footnotes in his 1996 book and only eight in Victim, Churchwell has called his account "a tissue of conjecture, speculation and pure fiction as documentary fact" and "arguably the least factual of all Marilyn lives".
 The Miner transcripts were also discussed in a 2005 Los Angeles Times article.

 In 2012, Monroe's niece, Mona Rae Miracle, disputed the conspiracy theories.
 She said Monroe had many appointments scheduled for August 5, 1962 including meetings with a 20th Century Fox producer and a lawyer to change her will.
 Miracle also said Monroe planned to remarry Joe DiMaggio, adding that her death was just an accident.

+2020s: Mike Rothmiller, Douglas Thompson

+Mike Rothmiller, who worked for 10 years in the LAPD, including 5 years with the Organized Crime Intelligence Division (OCID), had direct personal access to hundreds of restricted LAPD files related to Monroe's death.
+Along with Douglas Thompson, he authored Bombshell: The Night Bobby Kennedy Killed Marilyn Monroe.
+He claimed that "If I [had] presented my evidence in any court of law, I'd get a conviction."

+Ian Ayres' three-part ARTE production Marilyn Monroe – Fame at Any Price (F 2022) is part of the biographical Marilyn reappraisals released in 2022 to mark the 60th anniversary of her death — prominently flanked by the Netflix documentary The Mystery of Marilyn Monroe: The Unheard Tapes, which is based on Anthony Summers' original recordings.
+Both films draw on the same pool of sources (Summers, the Spindel wiretap thesis, Giancana/Double Cross) and dramaturgically arrive at similar conclusions: away from the official «probable suicide», toward a political-criminal scenario centered on the Kennedys, FBI, CIA, and the Mafia.